lorenzoorsingher/unlearning-under-imbalance/README.md

   --method <METHOD> \
   --ray_tune_report
 ```
-more examples are available in [BASELINES.md](./BASELINES.md)

-The final results will have this structure:
+Both `--finetune` and `--forget` automatically launch `auto_eval` at the end of the run, the metrics computed after evaluation will be saved along the inference and configuration files and the final directory will follow this structure:

 ```
 OUT_DIR/<run_name>